-Building customer-facing apps & services is where developers make impact.
+Building customer-facing services is where developers make impact.
 We make their work easy.

-- · Well-documented API and CLI
+- · Well-documented API

-- Plugin support (add your own logic)
+- · Plugin support

-- · Backend UI and support for plotting
+- · Plotting support

-- Multi-tenancy
+- · Multi-tenancy

 For more on FlexMeasures services, read In-built smart functionality.
 Or head right over to Getting started.